-Julie Auger, Associate Director
+Julie Auger, Executive Director

 Julie A. serves as the RCFP Executive Director, joining the RCFP in 2015 with expertise in the operation and administration of multi-technology, multi-disciplinary academic research core facilities.
 Her specific technology and scientific background is in flow cytometry and immunology and has also directed monoclonal antibody production and immunohistochemistry cores.
 She has been responsible for the development of central administrative programs focused on cores at the University of Chicago and UC San Francisco.
 She is a fan of spontaneous celebrations, especially around tea time and happy hour.